pattywan234/Human-Activity-Recognition-HAR/README.md

 ## Author

 * **Phataratah Sa-nguannarm** - *Graduate student at Sun Moon University*

-See also the list of [contributors]() who participated in this project.

 ## Reference
 - LSTM model based on [TensorFlow on Android for Human Activity Recognition with LSTMs](https://github.com/curiousily/TensorFlow-on-Android-for-Human-Activity-Recognition-with-LSTMs)